faridehsanei91/House_Price_Prediction_Kaggle_Project/README.md

 4. **Opening the Model Notebook**

 In the Jupyter Notebook interface, locate and open the `House_Price_Prediction.ipynb` notebook.
-This notebook contains the code for training and evaluating the predictive models.
+This notebook contains the code for training and evaluating the predictive regression models.